Choosing quality childcare or early years education service

 Ofsted advise that parents firstly try and resolve any issues directly with the provider.

-They want to hear from parents if there is a concern about a childcare or early years education provider by phoning their helpline on 0300 123 4666.
+Parents can also contact Ofsted if there is a concern about a childcare or early years education provider by phoning their helpline on 0300 123 4666.

 Ofsted have produced some guidance for parents and carers: